MIT-Emerging-Talent/ET6-practice-code-review/README.md

 We encourage all team members to actively participate.
 Here's how you can contribute:

-This is my first sentance here!
+This is my first sentence here in this group project!